Pasquotank resident tests positive for coronavirus

-ARHS said the resident is at home in isolation.
-The agency did not identify the resident.
+Amy Underhill, the spokeswoman for ARHS, could not be reached for comment Thursday evening.

+Pasquotank-Camden Emergency Management Coordinator Christy Saunders said Thursday she couldn’t release details about the individual.

-Meanwhile, the Edenton-Chowan Schools has announced that the spouse of a school employee who works at D.F.
+But the Edenton-Chowan Schools announced Thursday that the spouse of a school district employee who works at D.F.
 Walker Elementary School has tested positive for COVID-19.

-It was not immediately clear if the spouse of the school employee and the positive case identified in Pasquotank were the same person.
-But the cases are believed to the be the same since both counties are covered by ARHS and the agency announced only one case of COVID-19.
+The case of the spouse is believed to be the same case as the one reported in Pasquotank since both counties are covered by ARHS and the agency announced only one case.

-The Edenton-Chowan Schools described the teacher and their spouse as a couple who "live outside of Chowan County."
-The district said employment laws prohibited it from identifying the employee.
+The district said employment laws prohibit identification of the employee but said “the couple live outside Chowan County.”

-The district said the employee had not been in the Walker building since Monday.
-However, upon learning Thursday afternoon about the spouse testing positive for coronavirus, the district said it had shut down the campuses of both D.F.
+The district said the school employee had not been in the Walker building since Monday.
+However, upon learning Thursday afternoon that the spouse of the employee had tested positive for coronavirus, the district said it had shut down the campuses of both D.F.
 Walker and White Oak Elementary schools.

 The district also said it was following ARHS’ and the Centers for Disease Control and Prevention’s instructions to disinfect all buildings based on CDC guidelines.
 It also said that out of an abundance of caution, all school campuses in the district will be closed on Friday and Monday for all employees and staff members.
 In addition, the schools’ meal service will be suspended until Tuesday.

+Dixon also said he believes local officials are doing all they can right now.

+Dixon also said he believes local citizens have pulled together well during the crisis.
+He said his only real concern has been the trend toward excessive stocking up on items like toilet tissue, water and cleaning supplies.
+He added that he hopes Thursday’s news of a positive test for coronavirus will not make the panic buying even worse.

-ARHS' press release asked citizens to continue to be vigilant practicing preventive and safety measures to help prevent spread of the virus.
+ARHS repeated its request that citizens be vigilant in practicing preventive and safety measures to help prevent the spread of the virus.

 • Avoiding close contact with people who are sick